Israel sends troops into Gaza as it launches ground incursion

 "The alternative is complete destruction and devastation."

-Israel launched a devastating offensive on Gaza in October 2023 in the wake of a bloody attack by Hamas on southern Israel, during which militants slaughtered over 1,200 people and took 250 hostages according to Israeli estimates.
+Israel launched a devastating offensive on Gaza in October 2023 in the wake of a bloody attack by Hamas on southern Israel, during which 1,200 people were killed and 250 hostages taken, according to Israeli estimates.

 Since then, Israel’s ferocious bombardment has killed more than 49,000 people in the besieged strip, according to Palestinian health authorities, and caused a humanitarian crisis with shortages of food, fuel, and water.